Marbury v. Madison: The Enduring Legacy of Judicial Review.

 The Backstory: A Political Firestorm

-To understand Marbury, you have to go back to the heated political climate of the late 18th and early 19th centuries.
+To understand Marbury, you must go back to the heated political climate of the late 18th and early 19th centuries.
 Many would argue that by 2025, little has changed in America, given the similarly heated political climate.

 During that time, the Federalist Party, led by President John Adams, was losing power to Thomas Jefferson's Democratic-Republicans.
-In a last ditch effort to maintain influence, Adams appointed a slew of Federalist judges and justices of the peace in the final days of his presidency.
-These were dubbed the "Midnight Judges."
+In a last-ditch effort to maintain influence, Adams appointed a slew of Federalist judges and justices of the peace in the final days of his presidency.
+These judges were also called the "Midnight Judges."

-One of these appointees was William Marbury, who was appointed as a justice of the peace for the District of Columbia.
-However, his commission (the official document confirming his appointment) wasn't delivered before Jefferson took office.
+One of these midnight appointees was William Marbury, who was appointed as a justice of the peace for the District of Columbia.
+However, his commission wasn't delivered before Jefferson took office.

-When Jefferson became president, he instructed his Secretary of State, James Madison, to withhold these undelivered commissions.
-Marbury, understandably upset, sued Madison, asking the Supreme Court to issue a writ of mandamus – a legal order compelling a government official to perform an act.
+When President Jefferson came to the power he instructed his Secretary of State, James Madison, to withhold these undelivered commissions.
+Marbury, understandably upset, sued Madison, asking the Supreme Court to issue a writ of mandamus (which is a legal order compelling a government official to perform an act).

 Chief Justice John Marshall's Masterstroke

-The case landed on the desk of Chief Justice John Marshall, a staunch Federalist and Adams's former Secretary of State.
+This case landed on the desk of Justice John Marshall.
+He was President’ Adams's former Secretary of State and he was also a Federalist[1].
 This put him in a tricky position.
-If the Court ordered Madison to deliver the commission, Jefferson's administration would likely ignore it, making the Supreme Court appear weak and ineffective.
-If the Court sided with Madison, it would look like it was caving to political pressure.
+If the Court ordered Madison to deliver the commission, it is possible that Jefferson’s administration would likely ignore it, making the Supreme Court appear weak and ineffective.
+If the Court sided with Madison, it would look like it was caving political pressure.

 However, Marshall found a way to navigate this dilemma.
 He broke the decision into three key questions:

-1. Did William Marbury have a right to the commission?
+Did William Marbury have the right to the commission?
 Marshall affirmed this, noting that the appointment was made, and the commission was signed and sealed; delivery was merely a formality.

 Marshall examined the Judiciary Act of 1789, the law that had established the federal court system.
 He found that this act granted the Supreme Court the power to issue writs of mandamus in cases like Marbury's.
 However, Marshall then turned his attention to the U.S. Constitution.